reshinto/algo-patterns/gettingStarted/sorting.md

 5 > 2, swap 5 with 2 = [3, 1, 2, 5, 4], set swapped to true
 4th loop is input[j] > input[j+1] = true
 5 > 4, swap 5 with 4 = [3, 1, 2, 4, 5], set swapped to true, end inner loop
-since swapped is true, move to next outter loop
+since swapped is true, move to next outer loop

 i=3
 set swapped to false